NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has A and B follow ups
     - Always faces the opponent
 - 6A
-    - Is an untechable bounce
+    - 6A is a hard knockdown
-    - Does 7 more damage
+    - Does 29 damage
 - 4A window improved
 - Act4A
     - Is unblockable
     - Can't be subbed or teched
     - Made strong
+- 8AA(A) has slightly more lift
 - 8AAX is a new string
 - JAX is a new string
 - 5X